vikashPirth/voice-skill-sdk/README.md

 You'll be prompted for:
 - The skill name.
-Give it an Awesome Name!
+Give it an awesome Name!
 - Programming language.
-Python is Awesome!
+Python is awesome!
 - The directory where the project will be created.
 Make sure it's writable.

 This script will: